jameshkramer/docs/docs/standard/linq/modify-office-open-xml-document.md

 End Module
 ```

-If you open `SampleDoc.docx` after running this program, you can see that this program converted the first paragraph in the document to upper case.

-When run with the sample Open XML document described in [Creating the Source Office Open XML Document (C#)](./creating-the-source-office-open-xml-document.md), The example produces this output:
+The example produces this output:

 ```output
 New first paragraph: >PARSING WORDPROCESSINGML WITH LINQ TO XML<
 ```

+If you open `SampleDoc.docx` after running this program, you can see that this program converted the first paragraph in the document to upper case.